walshbr/walshbr.github.io/_drafts/completed_drafts/2025-04-01-the-me-test.md

   - title: the Scholars' Lab blog
     url: https://scholarslab.lib.virginia.edu/blog/the-me-test
 ---

+{% comment %} note to yourself to add links to the video both at top and bottom {% endcomment %}
 I recently gave a workshop for the [US Latino Digital Humanities Center (USLDH)](https://usldhrecovery.uh.edu/) at the University of Houston on introductory text analysis concepts and Voyant.
 I don't have a full talk to share since it was a workshop, but I still thought I would share some of the things that worked especially well about the session.
 USLDH recorded the talk and made it available [here](INSERT LINK HERE), and you find the link to my materials [here](https://bit.ly/book-number-graph).

 I had a teaching observation when I was graduate student, and one comment always stuck with me.
 My director told me, "this was all great but don't be afraid to tell them what you think."
 I've written [elsewhere](http://localhost:4000/blog/discussion-that-opens/) about how I tend to approach classroom facilitation as a process of generating questions that the group explores together.
 This orientation is sometimes in conflict with DH instruction, where you have information that simply needs to be conveyed.
 I had this tension in mind while planning the USLDH event.
 It was billed as a _workshop_, and I think there's nothing worse than attending a workshop only to find that it's really a lecture.
 How to balance the generic expectations with the knowledge that I had stuff I needed to put on the table?
 As an attempt to thread this needle, I structured the three-part session around a range of different kinds of teaching moves: some lecture, yes, but also a mix of open discussion, case study, quiz questions, and free play with a tool.